1963 FC Dnipro Kremenchuk season: September

 On September first Avanhard Kharkiv visited Kremenchuk for a friendly match against Dnipro.
 First half ended with 0-0 as both sides were unable to score, despite numerous attempts.
 During second half a former Avanhard player Arkadii Mangasarov came on for Dnipro.
 This change made the game more lively and Dnipro continuously attacked.
 However they conceded first.
 Mangasarov was able to score against his former club and Piven won the game by hitting the ball into top corner.
 Three days later Dnipro traveled to play Dynamo Khmelnytskyi.
 Hosts were a more attacking team and were rewarded for their efforts after seventeen minutes of play.
 Yurii Puzikov scored an own goal after which Dnipro players gave up and conceded two more goals.
 One of which was again an own goal by a defender.
 Dnipro managed to score a late goal.
 Dnipro won their fifth game of the season against Verkhovyna Uzhhorod on the eighth.
 Stanislav Troitak opened the score in the first minute.
 Borys Skyba doubled the lead close to end of second half.
 Visitors managed to come back into the game and score one goal.
 However Anatolii Lytvynov scored a penalty kick for Dnipro to make the game 3–1.
 On the fourteenth Dnipro lost 2–0 to Polissya Zhytomyr.
 Four days later Dnipro played away at Budivelnyk Kherson.
 Dnipro conceded a quick goal and 2 more in the first half.
 In the second half Budivelnyk scored once more and game became uneventful as host sat back and waited for game to finish.
 Viktor Stupak managed to score one goal for Dnipro.
 Dnipro who was last in their group had their worst game on twenty-second.
 They conceded seven goals from Sudnobudivnyk Mykolaiv.
 Four days later Dnipro hosted SKA Novosibirskwho played in the Soviet Class A Second Group.
-Mykola Prymostka socred one goal and Viktor Stupak scored three.
+Mykola Prymostka scored one goal and Viktor Stupak scored three.
 Visitor only managed two goals.
 Dnipro's success was in part due to two academy players who joined the first team, Kuzmin and Serhii Siladin.
 Vaks scored Dnipro's lone goal in a 3–1 home loss to Lokomotyv Vinnytsia on the twenty-eighth.